azuredevops619/MCW-Big-data-analytics-and-visualization/Hands-on lab/Before the HOL - Big data analytics and visualization.md

 ## Requirements

-1. Microsoft Azure subscription must be pay-as-you-go or MSDN.
+1. Microsoft Azure subscription must be Azure pass, pay-as-you-go or MSDN.

    - Trial subscriptions will not work.

-2. If you are not a Service Administrator or Co-administrator for the Azure subscription, or if you are running the lab in a hosted environment, you will need to install [Visual Studio 2019 Community](https://visualstudio.microsoft.com/downloads/) with the **ASP.NET and web development** and **Azure development** workloads.

 ## Before the hands-on lab